kubernetes/community/governance.md

 - [**kubernetes-maintainers**](https://github.com/orgs/kubernetes/teams/kubernetes-maintainers): write access to repo (assign issues/PRs,
-  add/remove labels and milestones, edit issues and PRs, edit wiki, create/delete labels and milestones); technically can lgtm any PR and cause it to be merged by the submit queue; expected to review PRs and fix bugs related to their domains
+  add/remove labels and milestones, edit issues and PRs, edit wiki, create/delete labels and milestones); technically can lgtm any PR and cause it to be merged by the submit queue; expected to review PRs, fix bugs, maintain and improve health and quality of the project, provide user support
 - **Project Approvers**: approver in [top-level OWNERS file in kubernetes repo](https://github.com/kubernetes/kubernetes/blob/master/OWNERS);
   de-facto project decision makers; technically can approve virtually any PRs; can sponsor incubator repos